Pharmr/almace-scaffolding/_app/_pages/about.md

 **Is Pharmr a pharmacy?**
 No. Pharmr is a technology platform that connects chronic care patients to physicians and pharmacies.

+**Do you support Scheduled drugs?**
+At the momement no, but we plan to in the future.
+Controlled substances require additional logic and rules around how their handled (particalarly in regards to refills, transfers and item shipping).

+**What's maintenance or continuation therapy?**
+Maintenance drugs are medications prescribed to treat chronic, long-term conditions and are taken on a regular,recurring basis.
+Examples of maintenance drugs are those used to treat ADHD, asthma, diabetes, HIV, or Crohn's Disease.
+A decent list can be found [here](https://member.carefirst.com/carefirst-resources/pdf/2019-maintenance-drug-list-sum2723.pdf) ### pdf link out

 **This is cool.
 How can I help?**
 We need the following super talented people to help us deliver our vision:
-○ UI developer - react web apps
+- UI developer - react web apps
-○ Head of operations
+- Head of operations
-○ Business development - pharmaceutical/biotech
+- Business development - pharmaceutical/biotech
-○ Customer service agent 1
+- Customer service agent 1
-○ Cartoon illustrator - preferably someone who works on Adult Swim
+- Cartoon illustrator - preferably someone who works on Adult Swim
-○ Machine learning developer - tensorflow
+- Machine learning developer - tensorflow
-○ Social media something something
+- Social media something something

 # 🧬
 <br>